Anti-American sentiment in Germany: World Wars

-Postwar

-In the postwar era from 1945-1970, Americanisation was part of the process of becoming a Western European, and anti-American sentiment was weak.
-However in the late 1960s, West Germany's youth contrasted the images of Woodstock—which they liked—and the Vietnam War—which they hated.
-Young rebels turned to violence to destroy the foundations of a society that backed American cultural imperialism.
+Divided Germany

+Anti-Americanism was common while Germany was divided after the Second World War.
+This anti-American sentiment was present in both West and East Germany.
+However, it was mostly present in East Germany due to Soviet and East German propaganda.
+Many Germans hated America because of capitalism in general, or because of the humiliation the Allies brought on them after World War Two.

+Some right wingers saw the United States as a protector against communism, while others saw the American way of life as uncultured.

+Since 1950, many European communist parties and their supporters used the slogan against the presence of US soldiers: In 1951, "disruptive troops of the Socialist Unity Party of Germany and Free German Youth" on West Berlin train stations had adhesive strips with the slogan "Ami go home!" written on those strips.
+However, these protests were declared "unlawful" by the West Berlin Police Chief.
+In addition, the slogan “Yankee go home” was used mainly in countries where a strong Political Left turned against the US military presence within the framework of NATO, as in France (until 1966) or Italy.

+In the 1960s, the slogan was used in response to the Vietnam War by the extra-parliamentary opposition and remained current during the time of the peace movement in the 1970s.
+After that, it increasingly disappeared from public perception, but rather passed into general language with an ironic undertone.
+The Iraq War gave the slogan new popularity in political demands since 2003.

+21st century

 Anti-Americanism reappeared among some intellectuals after the attacks on 11 September 2001 because of the perceived links between globalisation, Americanisation, and terrorism.

-After World War II, Germany was split into two parts, East Germany and West Germany.
-In socialist East Germany, anti-Americanism was official government policy.
-Anti-Americanism was strong among left wingers.
-Some right wingers saw the United States as a protector against communism, while others saw the American way of life as uncultured.

-Iraq War of 2003

 The War in Iraq in 2003 was highly unpopular at all levels of German society.
 Chancellor Gerhard Schröder stated that Germany would refuse to provide troops or money for the Invasion of Iraq.

-Donald Trump

-With the election of Donald Trump, there have been renewed fears among American think-tanks about the rise of Anti-American sentiment in Germany.
+With the election of Donald Trump, there have been renewed fears among American think-tanks about the rise of anti-American sentiment in Germany.
 Donald Trump, the grandson of a German immigrant, has been noted for his euroscepticism, while Germany is one of the most Pro-EU countries in the world.
-In 2017, German magazine Stern published a cover depicting Donald Trump performing the Nazi salute, with the inscription Sein Kampf, obviously referencing Mein Kampf.
+In 2017, German magazine Stern published a cover depicting Donald Trump performing the Nazi salute, with the inscription Sein Kampf, in reference to Mein Kampf.
 Germans have generally been more negative about their relations with the United States than most other European countries.
-Trump was routinely criticised by German politicians, like Chancellor Angela Merkel.
+Trump was routinely criticised by German politicians, such as Chancellor Angela Merkel.

+In films

+In Billy Wilder's film One, Two, Three – which takes place in divided Berlin shortly before the construction of the Berlin Wall – the modified slogan "Yankee go home" is written on balloons.
+Justification of the writer, who comes from the America's southern states in the film, where the term "Yankee" is used for Americans from northern states: "It doesn't say 'Ami go home', but 'Yankee go home', and nobody likes it!"